The time- and mindkeeper — your local-first AI work companion

 Kaisho ships a Model Context Protocol server out of the box.
 It exposes your tasks, time entries, customers, notes and KB as tools your AI can call — add_task, book_time, list_customers, search_knowledge and so on.
 Add one line to your Claude Code or Cursor config and your AI session can read and write your Kaisho data without copy-paste.

 Yes — all three are first-class targets with a one-line setup.
 See the MCP integration guide for the exact config per editor.
 The same MCP server works with any other MCP-compatible client (Zed and friends) over stdio.
-Companion (Q3) adds a hosted gateway so the same tools stay reachable when your laptop is closed.
+Companion adds a hosted gateway so the same tools stay reachable when your laptop is closed.

 Always.
-Hobby is bring-your-own-key by design — Claude API, OpenRouter, GPT, Gemini, local Ollama, LM Studio, any OpenAI-compatible endpoint.
+Local is bring-your-own-key by design — Claude API, OpenRouter, GPT, Gemini, local Ollama, LM Studio, any OpenAI-compatible endpoint.
 Companion and Pro add a hosted token quota of a frontier model so you can skip the key-juggling, but you can still point at your own provider for sensitive work.

 Always on your machine.
 Kaisho is local-first — your tasks, time entries, customers, notes and KB live as plain text files in a directory you own.
 Companion and Pro add a hosted sync layer so the mobile PWA and your other devices stay in step, but the source of truth never leaves your laptop.

 Scheduled jobs that run a prompt against your Kaisho data on a cron schedule.
 Today they run on your machine via APScheduler — bring your own model or API key.
-Companion (Q3) adds a hosted runner so jobs fire even when your laptop is closed, using the included token quota.
+Companion adds a hosted runner so jobs fire even when your laptop is closed, using the included token quota.
 Templates are included — weekly business pulse, Friday invoice draft, nightly KB digest.
 Write your own in YAML.

 Because the source of truth and the AI memory both sit on your machine.
 The hosted sync layer for Companion and Pro is a convenience for mobile and cross-device — not a database lock-in.
 You can cancel and keep your data, untouched, in the same directory you started with.